 Comprehensive loss represents the changes in equity of an enterprise, other than those resulting from stockholder transactions.
 Accordingly, comprehensive loss may include certain changes in equity that are excluded from net loss.
-For the years ended March 31, 2023 March 31, 2024 and 2022, 2023, the Company's comprehensive loss was the same as its net loss.
+For the years ended March 31, 2024 March 31, 2025 and 2023, 2024, the Company's comprehensive loss was the same as its net loss.

-Recently Issued Accounting Pronouncement Pronouncements
+Recently Issued Accounting Pronouncements

-In June 2016, November 2023, the FASB issued Accounting Standards Update (ASU) ASU No. 2016-13, 2023-07, Financial Instruments-Credit Losses Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
-This, which requires disclosure of incremental segment information on an annual and interim basis.
-ASU added a new impairment model (known as the current expected credit loss (CECL) model) that is based on expected losses rather than incurred losses.
-Under the new guidance, an entity recognizes an allowance for its estimate of expected credit losses and applies to most debt instruments, trade receivables, lease receivables, financial guarantee contracts, and other loan commitments.
-The CECL model does not have a minimum threshold for recognition of impairment losses and entities will need to measure expected credit losses on assets that have a low risk of loss.
-This update No. 2023-07 is effective for fiscal years beginning after December 15, 2022 December 15, 2023, including and interim periods within those fiscal years for smaller reporting companies. beginning after December 15, 2024, and it requires retrospective application to all prior periods presented in the financial statements.
-The adoption of Company is currently evaluating the impact that this ASU is not expected to will have a material impact on the Company's results presentation of operations in consolidated financial statements.
+In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires disclosure of incremental segment information on an annual and interim basis.
+ASU No. 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, and it requires retrospective application to all prior periods presented in the financial statements.
+The Company is currently evaluating the adoption of this standard and did not have a material impact that this ASU will have on the presentation of its Company's consolidated financial statements, but it has resulted in additional disclosures within the footnotes to the consolidated financial statements (see Note 8).

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands disclosures in an entity's income tax rate reconciliation table and disclosures regarding cash taxes paid both in the U.S. and foreign jurisdictions.
 The update will be effective for annual periods beginning after December 15, 2024.
-The Company is currently evaluating the impact that this ASU will have on the presentation of its consolidated financial position statements.
+The Company does not expect that the adoption of this ASU will have a material impact on the presentation of its consolidated financial statements.